SunStarSys/www/content/essays/devops.md

 to this day.

-A survey of the state of the art, where changes are tested/provisioned/deployed on demand in IaC/CaC settings, is on my friend Paul Hammant's website  [here](https://paulhammant.com/2014/08/27/provisioning-deployment-and-app-config-cycles/).
+A survey of the state of the art, where changes are tested/provisioned/deployed on demand in IaC/CaC settings, is on my friend and visionary Paul Hammant's website  [here](https://paulhammant.com/2014/08/27/provisioning-deployment-and-app-config-cycles/).
 Please have a look!

 ### Virtualization vs. Containerization: a Pets vs. Cattle Redux